Frequently Asked Questions

 Cancellations or changes to your appointment will require two working days’ notice.

 Any cancellation with less notice will result in the full consultation fee being charged.
+Should you wish to rebook, you will need to pay the full rate for the new consultation.

 Working days are Monday to Friday between 9am to 5pm.